DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_2.md

     main(sb_item, sb_file)
 ```

 Save your Snakefile and Python script with these updates, and go ahead and delete the zip file we downloaded earlier (in `1_fetch/out/`).
-Execute the rule again now that it uses the snakemake Python module, and see if the file downloads correctly for you again:
+Execute the rule again now that its script uses the `snakemake` object, and see if the file downloads correctly for you again:
 ```
 snakemake --cores 1 1_fetch/out/pgdl_predictions_04_N45.50-48.00_W92.00-93.00.zip
 ```